So… you’ve just started blogging and you’re ready to learn how to get the best Keywords for SEO?

 - Jaaxy Starter is FREE to WA Starter Members

-- Jaaxy Premium is HUGELY Discounted for WA Premium Members:
+- Jaaxy Pro is HUGELY Discounted for WA Premium Members

 - Only $19 a month or $199 a year

-- Jaaxy Pro is HUGELY Discounted for Premium Members
+- Jaaxy Enterprise is HUGELY Discounted for Premium Members

 - $49 a month or $499 a year

 Ready to start choosing the best keywords for your posts?
-Join Wealthy Affiliate today.
+Join Wealthy Affiliate or Jaaxy today.

 Hope you found this post useful.
 Would love to hear how your SEO is going.
 What Keyword Research Tools you’ve used so far?
-Have you found any free tools that match up to Jaaxy and WA?
+Have you found any free tools that match up to Jaaxy?